SdtFps/tally-extension/CONTRIBUTING.md

    you are intending to do—there could be a duplicate issue, or someone else could already be working on it!
 5. Build!
-6. Open a PR against the main branch and describe the change you the PR has implemented.
+6. Open a PR against the main branch and describe the change the PR has implemented.
 You may break out a larger piece of work over several PRs (in fact, we encourage it!).
 In your PR description, make sure to mark that your PR closes the associated issue from step 4.